yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

 ---
-# Welcome to the Galaxy Training Academy
+# Welcome to the Galaxy Training Academy 2025
 Do you want to learn how to use Galaxy, a open source data analysis platform?
 Then you are at the right place.
 We offer here a **5-day Global Online and Asynchronous learning event**.

-**We will open registrations on the 3rd of March**
+**We will open registrations on the 3rd of March.**

 ## Do you want to join the GTA as a trainer?
 Please fill our [form](https://forms.gle/V9QqSDNg2UmQaDHy8) to indicate in what capacity you would like to help.

-## Further information about the event
+## How will the event be run
+The event is asynchronous which means you can set your own pace on your learning journey using our provided self-learning materials.
+You will start the event by your self at your own time.
+Don't worry, asynchronous does not mean that you are alone!
+If you ever need help, you can contact one of our many trainers worldwide via **Slack chat**.

+**How to participate**
+First you will need to register. **We will open registrations on the 3rd of March.**
+You only need a browser and an account on one of the galaxy instances registered for this event.
+Please have a look at the setup tab.

+**Content of the event**
 We provide you with training materials which you can study at your own pace and on your own time throughout the week.
-Don't worry, asynchronous does not mean that you are alone!
-If you ever need help, you can contact one of our many trainers worldwide via **Slack chat** .
+Have a look at our [program](https://training.galaxyproject.org/training-material/).
+The program is still **under development**.

 On the first day you can make yourself familiar with the Galaxy platform.
 In the next days you can follow different tracks, please go to the program tab for more information.

-You can set your own pace on your learning journey using our provided self-learning materials.
+On Friday we offer a ***Fair training*** program to you.

+**How to get help**
+You will not be alone!
+If you ever need help, you can contact one of our many trainers worldwide via **Slack chat**.
 Next to the program, you will find Slack channels you can join to exchange with the trainers and other participants during the event.
-Here you will also find help if you have qustions or run into an issue during the training.
-We try to cover all time zones with helpers for each topic, but please be patient if you do not get an immediat response.
+Here you will also find help if you have questions or run into an issue during the training.
+We try to cover all time zones with helpers for each topic, but please be patient if you do not get an immediate response.

-You only need a browser and an account on one of the galaxy instances registered for this event.
-Please have a look at the setup tab.
+**Certificates**

-**Certificates:** You will be able to obtain a certificates by the end to the event. more information are coming soon.
+You will be able to obtain a certificates by the end to the event. more information are coming soon.